rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/incremental_now.md

 :::note
 In more realistic cases, we could select the MAX(time_stamp) which will grab the latest time_stamp that your current model includes.
 Then, based on this it would incrementally refresh your model to only insert the new data.
 However, keep in mind that any 'old' data that gets added outside of Rill would not be detected.
 :::
 Along with the inserted_on column, we are also creating a val column that defaults to 0.
 Then on each run, if incremental, increases this value.
 The state retrieves the max value of 'val' as max_val.
+In the case of a full refresh, where the if incremental returns false, we default to the else statement and clear the table and insert a single row of 0.

 ```SQL
 SELECT